Read time 4 minutes

 So, what are options to increase Office 365 mailbox size to 100 GB without upgrading the license?
 Well, here we have an ultimate solution that allows you to increase Office 365 mailbox size from 50 GB to 100 GB.

 One way to increase the mailbox size limit is by using Exchange PowerShell cmdlets.
 But, for that, you need to run PowerShell as administrator and connect to Exchange Online (Office 365) with Windows PowerShell.
+After connecting Exchange Online to Power Shell then run the “Set-Mailbox” command to increase mailbox sizes.

-Here the parameters <UserID> represents user’s mailbox or email address, <Value> represents the sizes in GB, MB, or KB.
+Here the parameters <UserID> represents the user’s mailbox or email address, <Value> represents the sizes in GB, MB, or KB.

 That’s how you can extend the limit for single user mailbox in Exchange Online.
 If you want to increase the mailbox size for multiple users, then follow the below steps.